Azure/azure-powershell/src/ResourceManager/EventHub/Commands.EventHub/help/Remove-AzureRmEventHub.md

 PS C:\> Remove-AzureRmEventHub -ResourceId "ARM Id of the EventHub to be removed"
 ```

-Removes the Event Hub provided thorugh ARM Id in $resourceid/string for -ResourceId parameter.
+Removes the Event Hub provided through ARM Id in $resourceid/string for -ResourceId parameter.

 ## PARAMETERS